skurmedel/mayamenger/README.md

     createMenger -i $n -s $s

-...where $n is number of iterations and size is the length of one side of the final cube.
+...where $n is number of iterations and $s is the length of one side of the final cube.